-The ZISA Project has been reported in a series of papers by Meisel, Clahsen, and Pienemann (for example, Meisel, Clahsen and Pienemann, 1981; Clahsen 1980; Clahsen, Meisel and Pienemann, 1983; Pienemann, 1980).
+The ZISA Project has been reported in a series of papers by Meisel, Clahsen, and Pienemann (for example, Meisel, Clahsen, & Pienemann, 1981: Clahsen, 1980, 1984; Clahsen, Meisel, & Pienemann, 1983; Pienemann, 1980).
 They found that there was a clear development pattern in the acquisition of German word order rules by L2 German learners.
-There were two phases of data collection by the research team ZISA: first, a cross-sectional study with 45 adult workers from Italy, Spain and Portugal, was conducted from 1977 to 1978 via interviews conducted in the manner of unguided conversations (Clahsen 1980: 59).
-The results of this study were then tested in a longitudinal study with 12 adult learners of the same origin for three years (2 years of observation) (Meisel 1980:27).
-In both forms of investigation all of the interviews were audio-taped and transcribed afterwards (Clahsen, 1980:59).
-Thus, there was a corpus of L2 German learners in a naturalistic acquisition context, sampled both cross-sectionally and longitudinally, which is a well-planned overall design even by current standards.
+There were two phases of data collection by the research team ZISA: first, a crosssectional study with 45 adult workers from Italy, Spain and Portugal, was conducted from 1977 to 1978 via interviews conducted in the manner of unguided conversations (Clahsen, 1980: 59).
+The results of this study were then tested in a longitudinal study with 12 adult learners of the same origin.
+It was scheduled for three years (2 years of observation) (Meisel, 1980: 27).
+In both forms of investigation all of the interviews were audio-taped and transcribed afterwards (Clahsen, 1980: 59).
+Thus, there was a corpus of L2 German learners in a naturalistic acquisition context, sampled both crosssectionally and longitudinally, which is a well-planned overall design even by current standards.
 However, available reports show that the use of the corpus data was rather fragmented in nature.
 Since their primary focus was on the development of word order rules, they omitted repetitions and fillers from transcripts.
-Also they did not analyse the whole corpus, using only a selective transcription consisting, for each learner, of at least 50 utterances from each session (ibid.).
-The corpus has not been made available which makes it difficult to verify their findings.
+Also they did not analyze the whole corpus, using only a selective transcription consisting, for each learner, of at least 50 utterances from each session (ibid.).
+The corpus has not been made available to us, which makes it difficult for us to verify their findings.